GLOBAL MARKETS-Stocks fall, bond yields jump as rate hikes loom | Headlines

 GLOBAL MARKETS-Stocks fall, bond yields jump as rate hikes loom

-(Additional reporting by Ritvik Carvalho and Sujata Rao in London and Scott Murdoch in Hong Kong, editing by Timothy Heritage, Giles Elgood, Philippa Fletcher and Sonya Hepinstall)
+(Additional reporting by Ritvik Carvalho and Sujata Rao in London and Scott Murdoch in Hong Kong; editing by Timothy Heritage, Will Dunham, Giles Elgood, Philippa Fletcher and Sonya Hepinstall)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)